 Dr. Roxanne Dryden-Edwards is an adult, child, and adolescent psychiatrist.
 She is a former Chair of the Committee on Developmental Disabilities for the American Psychiatric Association, Assistant Professor of Psychiatry at Johns Hopkins Hospital in Baltimore, Maryland, and Medical Director of the National Center for Children and Families in Bethesda, Maryland.

-Asperger's syndrome, also known as Asperger disorder, Asperger syndrome, or AS, is a pervasive developmental disorder (a spectrum of behavioral disorders including autism).
-Asperger's syndrome is characterized as one of the autism spectrum disorders (which also include autistic disorder, Rett disorder, childhood disintegrative disorder, and pervasive developmental disorder-not otherwise specified [PDD-NOS]).
+Asperger's syndrome, also known as Asperger disorder, Asperger syndrome, or AS, was formerly felt to be a distinct disorder related to autism, one of the pervasive developmental disorders (a spectrum of behavioral disorders including autism).
+Asperger's syndrome was characterized as one of the autism spectrum disorders (which also include autistic disorder, Rett disorder, childhood disintegrative disorder, and pervasive developmental disorder-not otherwise specified [PDD-NOS]).
 In the revised

 Individuals with Asperger's syndrome have serious impairments in their social and communication skills, including poor nonverbal communication.
 However, many individuals have good cognitive and verbal skills, and

 those with Asperger's syndrome typically have normal to superior intelligence.
 Many have excellent rote memory and become intensely interested in one or two subjects.